HernanSch/front-chat/README.md

      git commit -m "my commit message"
      git push origin my-new-branch

-Open a pull request in the original repository so we can review your changes.
+Open a pull request in the original repository so I can review your changes.

 ## Made with 🛠️